mcharb54/double-dealer/src/pages/archives/2019-10-01_the-magician-of-bankok.md

 ---
 <h2 style="text-align: center; font-weight:bold; color: inherit;">Editors' Note</h2>

 _The story below, translated by Lafcadio Hearn, appeared in issue 4 of "The Double Dealer."
-The spelling and grammar in the story has been left as it originally appeared._
+The original spelling and grammar have been preserved._

 _Judith Gautier (1845-1917) was a French poet and novelist.
 Gautier had a scholarly interest in East Asia, and according to "The New International Encyclopedia," her works dealt greatly with Chinese and Japanese themes._